akigogikar/LinChat/README.md

 npm run dev
 ```

-## Docker Deployment
+## Deployment

 ### Docker Compose

-Build and run all services locally:
+Build and start all services locally:

 ```bash
 docker-compose up --build
 ```

-The backend will be available on <http://localhost:8000>, the analysis service on <http://localhost:8001>, and the frontend on <http://localhost:3000>.
+The backend runs on <http://localhost:8000>, the analysis service on <http://localhost:8001> and the frontend on <http://localhost:3000>.

 ### Kubernetes

-Example manifests are provided in the `k8s` directory.
+Example manifests are provided in `k8s/`.
 After building and pushing the container images, deploy with:

 ```bash
 kubectl apply -f k8s